renspringlea/ryba.ren/books.md

 - Tall Order: The Goh Chok Tong Story Volume 1 (Shing Huei Peh)
 - Creativity, Inc (Ed Catmull and Amy Wallace)
 - Cockpit Confidential: Everything You Need to Know About Air Travel: Questions, Answers, and Reflections (Patrick Smith)
-- Team of Rivals (Dorins Kearns Goodwin)
+- Team of Rivals: The Political Genius of Abraham Lincoln (Dorins Kearns Goodwin)
 - Discourses and Selected Writings (Epictetus)
 - 1Q84 (Haruki Murakami) (!!!)
 - Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions (Johann Hari)